DisnakeDev/disnake/docs/api/channels.rst

 .. class:: ThreadSortOrder

-    Represents the sort order of threads in :class:`ForumChannel`\s.
+    Represents the sort order of threads in a :class:`ForumChannel` or :class:`MediaChannel`.

     .. versionadded:: 2.6